Law practice manager

-A law practice manager, sometimes described as a legal practice manager or director of practice support, is a person with managerial responsibilities at a law firm.
+A law practice manager, sometimes described as a legal practice manager, law office manager or director of practice support, is a person with managerial responsibilities at a law firm.
 The duties of a law practice manager will depend upon the specific role and its purpose.

 A partner in a law firm may hold management responsibilities and will usually also engage in fee earning work.
 The Partner with overall responsibility for the management of a law firm is usually known as the Managing Partner.
 It is also possible that a law practice manager will be a non-lawyer employee of a firm, under the supervision of the law firm's managing partner or director.

 In the UK, managers and owners of law firms may also be the Director of a Company, or a Sole Practitioner - a solicitor who usually works alone and has sole responsibility for their work as a lawyer and for the operation of their business.

 Managers at law firms may also hold specific responsibilities within law firms such as Human Resources, Information Technology, or Marketing and Business Development.

 Duties vary between law firms, but they may include any of the following responsibilities.